acmattson3/svg-slicer/README.md

 ## Features

+- PySide6-powered GUI lets you queue multiple SVGs, scale and rotate each model interactively on a virtual build plate, preview toolpaths, and export G-code in one flow.
 - Loads configuration from YAML with typical printer settings (bed size, safe offsets, feedrates, lift heights, start/end sequences).
 - Parses SVG documents (via `svgelements`) and converts fills to grayscale so the line density reflects the shape brightness.
 - Uniformly scales and flips the design into printer coordinates while keeping within the configured X/Y borders.